galaxy-genome-annotation/python-apollo/docs/commands/annotations.rst

 **Options**::

+      --batch_size NUMBER          Number of annotations to write at a time.
+Default 1.
       --source TEXT                URL where the input dataset can be found.
+      --test                       Run as a test without writing.
+      --use_name                   Use the given name instead of generating one.
+      --disable_cds_recalculation  Disable recalculation of the CDS and instead use the one provided

+      --verbose                    Provide verbose output
       -h, --help                   Show this message and exit.

 ``merge_exons`` command